-The John F. Kennedy Library Foundation funds several stipend-based archival internships each year to current undergraduate and graduate students.
+The John F. Kennedy Library Foundation funds several stipend-based archival internships each year to current graduate students.
 Student academic backgrounds can be diverse, but preference is given to individuals with an interest in or experience with archives, museums, public history, or digital media.

 Internships are offered during the Winter-Spring (December 15-May 15), Spring-Summer (May 15-August 15), and Summer-Fall (August 15-December 15).
 Internships are part-time, 16 hours per week.
 A taxable monthly stipend is awarded with the internship to cover the cost of food and travel.

 The Library will also consider proposals for unpaid internships, independent study projects, work-study employment, and internships undertaken for academic credit.
 Internships are available to United States citizens or legal residents who have a Social Security number.

 For a current list of internship opportunities, please visit our Vacancies page.

 Interns in the Library's Archives Processing